statuc30721/jenkins_devops_v1.7/README.md

 This is not ready for production but is intended for educational purposes.

+It provides a running Jenkins container with various plugins for AWS, GCP and Azure along with Terraform, Snyk, JFrog and SonarCube scanner.

 # Project Objectives:
 [CURRENT]
 - Create an easier workflow to build a local Jenkins image based off the *latest* Jenkins public image.